Robust Design from Systems Physics: Robust Design from Statistical Physics

-$F(\vec{x})$ is an example of a so-called Landau free energy \cite{goldenfeld}, and provides a mesoscale characterization of classes of designs that share characteristics specified by $\vec{x}$. $F$ can be defined up to an arbitrary additive constant that has no effect on the statistical observables.
-The value of $F$ is small for designs that accord well with desired outcomes and large for designs that don't.
-Locally optimal designs, akin to ``best-in-class'' outcomes, are determined by the minima of $F(\vec{x})$, which we index as $k\in\{A,B,C,\dots\}$.
-A generalized displacement of the position or properties of a functional unit from the local minimum is the design strain $\vec{\epsilon}_k=\vec{x}-\vec{x}_k$.
-Design stress is given by $\vec{\sigma}(\vec{\epsilon_k})=-\vec{\nabla}F(\vec{x})$.
-Sufficiently close to the local minimum, design stress pulls the unit back to the minimum, i.e.\ $\vec{\sigma}\cdot\vec{\epsilon}_k<0$.
-However, at larger strains in a particular direction, the unit can reach a threshold, or saddle point in free energy and get pulled by the local design stress to a different minimum.
+A deviation from a local minimum $\vec{x}_k$ within the feature space gives a design strain $\vec{\epsilon}_k=\vec{x}-\vec{x}_k$.
+In design strain coordinates, design stress is given by the free energy gradient $\vec{\sigma}(\vec{\epsilon}_k)=-\vec{\nabla}F(\vec{x}_k+\vec{\epsilon}_k)$.
+Sufficiently close to the local minimum, design stress pulls the design back to the minimum, i.e.\ $\vec{\sigma}\cdot\vec{\epsilon}_k<0$.
+However, at larger strains in a particular direction, the design can reach a threshold, or saddle point, in free energy and get pulled by the local design stress to a different minimum.
 We call that point the \emph{ultimate strain} and formally define it as

-where $\abs{\cdot}$ denotes a suitable vector norm (here we use standard Euclidean norm) and $\hat{\epsilon}_k$ is a unit vector pointing along the strain direction.
+where $|\cdot|$ denotes a suitable vector norm (here we use standard Euclidean norm) and $\hat{\epsilon}_k$ is a unit vector pointing along the strain direction.
+The operator $\argmin$ finds the closest saddle point but still returns the vector $\vec{\epsilon}_k^{\;\textsf{ult}}$ rather than just its norm.
+We illustrate the path from local free energy minima to the saddle points in an example system in Fig.~\ref{fig:strstr_panels}a,c,e.

-As a design class is strained from $\vec{0}$ to $\vec{\epsilon}_k^{\;\textsf{ult}}$, it will develop design stress.
-To analyze the stress response, it is convenient to compute the projection of the stress along the strain direction, $\sigma=\abs{\vec{\sigma}(\vec{\epsilon}_k)\cdot \hat{\epsilon}_k}$.
+As a mesoscale design is strained from $\vec{0}$ to $\vec{\epsilon}_k^{\;\textsf{ult}}$, it will develop design stress.
+To analyze the stress response, it is convenient to compute the projection of the stress along the strain direction, $\sigma=\left|\vec{\sigma}(\vec{\epsilon}_k)\cdot \hat{\epsilon}_k\right|$.
 From this projection it is possible to compute the \emph{ultimate stress}, i.e.\ the magnitude of externally exerted stress that causes designs to switch between classes.
 Formally, this is given by